SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 Choose clarity over cleverness.
 * Don’t Repeat Yourself - The ‘[Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming))’ is a good approach to managing duplication.
 * Less code is usually better, but not at the expense of clarity - Clean Coding techniques can be used to ensure the code remains correct, clear and concise.
-* Leave things better than you found them - Boyscout the code
+* Leave things better than you found them - boyscout the code
 * Follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 This will make code more understandable and easier to maintain

 ### 2. Optimize for change
-Don’t try to solve every conceivable problem up-front, instead focus on making your code easy to change when needed.
+Focus on making your code easy to change rather than attempting to predict what changes will be required.
-Don’t prematurely optimize - choose clarity over performance, unless there is a serious performance issue that needs to be addressed.

 ### 3. Early optimisation is overkill
+Don’t over-engineer or prematurely optimize and follow the [principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)  For instance:
-Don’t over-engineer.
-Follow the principle of Least Surprise.
-Choose process concurrency over threading & let the O/S handle it, unless there is good reason.
+* Choose process concurrency over threading & let the O/S handle it, unless there is good reason.
-When you do use threading, use language abstractions to help.
-Don’t roll your own crypto.
-Handle exceptions at the app level, no lower.
+* When you do use threading, use language abstractions to help.
+* Handle exceptions at the app level, no lower.
+* Don't role you own crypto.
+* Choose clarity over performance, except when there is a serious performance issue that needs to be addressed.

 ### 4. Everything fails, all of the time.
 Accept this and [code defensively](https://en.wikipedia.org/wiki/Defensive_programming) when calling other services.